The Family Lines of Seretha Dora Rice

 In 1941 she married Alban Ernest Riley in Quebec City shortly before he was posted overseas with the RCAF.
 Alban, born 1913, was the sixth child and third son of John P Riley and Alice Trimper of Virginia East, NS.
 Dora and Alban had one son Ray in early 1942.
-Alban died in Middleton, NS in 1990, Dora in Bridgetown, NS in 1994.
+Alban died in Middleton, NS in 1990, Dora in that same community in 1994.

 Forman LeClair Rice:

 Dora’s father, Forman LeClair Rice, was born in Nova Scotia in 1868, the first of three children and only son of Benjamin Rice and Soretha Jane Poole.
 In 1894 he married Hannah Sheriffs of Caledonia at Caledonia, Queens County, the daughter of David Sheriffs (c1821-1900), from Aberdeen, Scotland, and Hypsobeth Harlow (1829-1925).
 Foreman died in Bear River, NS in April of 1943.